JAWS Alert Manager (JAM)

 - Command F1 loads this document for review in the default browser.

-For the more technically inclined, and for those who wish to help with JAM development by providing information, JAM offers a few further conveniences:
+For the more technically inclined, and for those who wish to help with JAM development by providing information, JAM offers another convenience:

 - Command Ctrl+C copies an XML representation of the events collected so far to the Windows clipboard for further examination.